JohnTigue/tigue.com/content/blog/server_loveless/index.md

 ---
-title: "Server Loveless"
+title: "Server Loveless Architectures"
 date: 2021-01-06T15:00:00-0800
 featuredImage: "./header.png"
 description: "A serverless-first app design pattern"
 ---

+Publicly coined on Twitter 2020-12-31: https://twitter.com/johntigue/status/1344802523199074304

 <img src="./header.png" width="100%"/>
 Want step function logo with arrows to both Lambda and ECS both running Docker containers

 It is that time of year again: time to digest the implications of AWS re:Invent announcements.

+Another AWS re:Invent has dropped a load of announcements.
+Those always deserve some mulling over.
+This time, in particular, there have been developments which eables implementing AWS cloud apps as Docker container images which run on both Lambda and EC2/ECS/Fargate/etc. It is a refinement to the serverless-first mentality, heavy on the Docker, which is rather clean in that the compute offerings are becoming more unified.
+Serverless first has meant starting with AWL Lambda and Step Functions and bringing in other AWS computer services as needed via Activity Workers.
+Now a Lambda function can be packaged as a Docker container image and be deploy to AWS Lambda.
+So, the next step is to figure out how to run the same Dockerized Lambda function on the AWS compute services such at ECS, Fargate, EC2, etc.

+i.e. it smooths the impedence mismatch between Lambda and the other AWS compute services such that app components can simply be designed as Lambdas (have the Lambda invocation interface) and the appropriate compute service can be paired to the needs.
+For example, if a GPU is called for or if a Lambda function needs to run longer than the fifteen minutes AWS Lambda run time limit.

-In particular, there have been developments which eables thinking of cloud apps through a new lens which unifies Lambda serverless and Docker container based apps into one architectural plan.
+through a new lens
+which unifies Lambda serverless and Docker container based apps into one architectural unity.
+It boils down to Step Functions running Docker images containing AWS Lambda functions that run on Lambda (for Tasks) or ECS (for Activities).

 I've decided to use the term "server loveless architectures" as the label.
 This term is obviously wordplay riffing off of "serverless" which has always been a lame name for a great suite of technologies.
+(The pun with SLA was unintentional.)

 I try to build all my apps/solutions upon serverless technologies and the term for that is "serverless first" architecting.
 But what I discuss herein takes the focus off of serverless and simply noodles a design pattern for modern cloud native apps.